 This control code for FEATURE_MCT_UNIVERSAL can be used to transmit a command to the IFD or to any of the ICCs of the IFD.

-Therefore a MCT_UNIVERSAL structure is passed to the IFD handler.
+Therefore, a MCT_UNIVERSAL structure is passed to the IFD handler.
 The SAD and DAD fields have to be filled with values according to table 6 of document [2].
 The Buffer field contains the command APDU.

 The IFD handler will return a MCT_UNIVERSAL structure with SAD and DAD fields containing values concerning to table 7 of [2].